Industrial Intrusion CTF

 res = CreateThread(0, 0, addr, 0, 0, 0)

-• The above macro will first create a buffer array of integers which map to the range of ascii values however if decoded as their current value they will end up spitting out jibberish.
-Looking at the code right after the large integer array we can see that the function is xor encrypted with the string l33t and then shoved into memory and executed.
+- The above macro will first create a buffer array of integers which map to the range of ascii values however if decoded as their current value they will end up spitting out gibberish.
+Looking at the code right after the large integer array we can see that the function is xor encrypted with the private key of

 Learning Moment Challenges